JakubMelka/PDF4QT/README.md

         sudo cmake --install build

-### Compilation instructions (both Windows/Linux)
+### Using Qt Creator (both Windows/Linux)
 1. Download Qt 6.4 or higher, and VCPKG package manager (https://vcpkg.io/en/index.html)
 2. Open Qt Creator and configure the project
 3. Build

 ### CMAKE Compilation Options

-Several important compilation options is available and should be set before building.
-On Windows, CMake can prepare Wix project to create *.msi installer package.
+Several important compilation options are available and should be set before building.
+On Windows, CMake can prepare a Wix project to create a *.msi installer package.

 |                  Option                | Platform |     Description                                          |
 | ------------------------------------   | ---------|--------------------------------------------------------- |